 Certified Nursing Assistants are responsible for helping patients with daily tasks.
 These typically include:

-• Listening to patient health concerns and reporting them
+- Listening to patients’ health concerns and reporting them

 How Long Is a Certified Nursing Assistant Training Program?